Ejaz Chaudhary: Early life

 Ejaz Ahmad Chaudhary was born in Lahore.
 He went to boarding school to Cadet College Kohat from where he did his Matriculation and F.Sc.
 He then did BSc in Civil Engineering from University of Engineering and Technology Lahore.
-Chaudhary is highly regarded by the Kamboh caste of Zamindars (traditional landowners) his popularity in local politics has helped elect PTI officials as MPA's in Lahore, specifically in PP-147 and PP-148 where those castes form a majority.
+Chaudhary is highly regarded by the Kamboh caste. his popularity in local politics has helped elect PTI officials as MPA's in Lahore, specifically in PP-147 and PP-148 where those castes form a majority.

 Personal life

 Chaudhary married Salma Ejaz in 1984, his wife is the daughter of Mian Tufail Mohammad one of the original founding members and leader of Jamaat-e-Islami.
 Much of Chaudhary's early political career was in the Jamaat.
 Chaudhary is the founder and the chief executive officer of Kisan Care (pvt ltd) providing agricultural chemicals.

 Political career

 Early career: Jamaat-e-Islami

 Chaudhary started his political career in the Islami Jamiat-e-Talaba and had gradually progressed up the ranks of the party; he became national leader of the Islami Jamiat-e-Talaba.
 Chaudhary and General Zia-ul-Haq were initially on good terms as Zia was keen to placate the religious right.
 However Chaudhary fast became disillusioned with Zia's undemocratic ways and as leader of the youth wing, Chaudhary dissented from the majority of the senior leadership as he opposed the regime of dictator General Zia-ul-Haq.
 Chaudhary organised protests in his native Lahore as national leader of the Jamaat's youth wing, General Zia soon ordered repression of the protests and Chaudhary along with his leaders and followers were tortured and imprisoned by the regime police and security services.

 The death of General Zia in 1988 breathed new life into Pakistan's faltering democracy; during this period Chaudhary served as deputy mayor of Lahore in the early 1990s.
 Chaudhary continued to rise in the party's ranks and by 1998 he was appointed to the Central Executive Committee (the top decision-making body of the party) Chaudhary continued to dissent in the 1990s from official party line on many cases; he voted against the Jamaat forming a coalition with the Pakistan Muslim League (N) for the 1999 elections while on the Central Executive Committee; however, the Jamaat formed an alliance; by this time Chaudhary had become disillusioned with the Jamaat as he felt that the party had lost its way in protecting the national interests of Pakistan, he left the party in 2006.
 Upon the death of Qazi Hussain Ahmed (the man who Chaudhary fell out with over his moderate approach compared to Ahmed's more conservative approach) it became evidently clear the two men had managed to reconcile their differences at some point while Chaudhary had still defected to PTI.

 Chaudhary's political views are frequently described as moderate, based on the principals of Islam and of communal tolerance.